siuLongBao/cafe_story_game_group_project/README.md

 - Filling cups with coffee and serving them to customers.
 - Efficiently managing time to maximize order fulfillment before the clock runs out.

-The game is structured to increase in difficulty as the player progresses, introducing more complex orders and faster-paced challenges.

 ## Development Tools and Assets

 Our team utilized Unity, a powerful and versatile game development platform, to bring Cafe Story to life.
 We leveraged a selection of free assets from the Unity Asset Store to enhance the visual and functional aspects of the game.
 These assets played a pivotal role in creating an immersive and visually appealing environment for the players.